lumue/lumue.github.io/_posts/2015-11-22-noticed-by-google.md

 # Noticed by Google

 Yay!
-The google-bot came by for the first time!
+The google bot came by for the first time!
 Over the last days, i did the following things to lure it here:

  * added a sitemap
  * added rss feed